MA in English

 ENGLSH 8090 is only available during the semester(s) the student is writing a thesis.

-Throughout their time in the department, students will be advised on designing programs of study not only to achieve their personal goals but also to enter the job market as successfully as possible.
+Throughout their time in the department, students will be advised on designing programs of study to achieve their personal and professional goals.
 No grades of C will be counted toward the completion of the required number of hours for the MA.

 The thesis requires independent research at the graduate level in a sustained consideration of a critical or creative project.
 The MA thesis may build on work produced in coursework but must also include significant new work.